 Animal Health and Care Committee

-One of the Canadian beef industry’s greatest assets is the overall health and standards of care producers ensure for their livestock.
-This is achieved through good production practices and adherence to provincial and federal regulations.
-These efforts have resulted in improved market access and consumer confidence in Canadian beef and beef products world wide.
+The Canadian beef industry provides world-class health and standards of care for our animals.
+This is achieved through recommended production practices and adherence to provincial and federal regulations.
+These efforts have resulted in improved market access and consumer trust in our products world-wide.

-Traceability continues to dominate discussions in CCA’s Animal Health and Care Committee with a pledge by the Canadian Cattlemen’s Association (CCA) and affiliated organizations to implement full traceability in a cost effective and efficient manner without inhibiting commerce.
-The Canadian Food Inspection Agency (CFIA) expects to publish the proposed regulations in Canada Gazette I in early 2019.
-The CCA is a member of the CFIA-led Regulatory Implementation Committee and has been actively working with CFIA to ensure regulations adhere to the industry supported Cattle Implementation Plan and to ensure definitions within the regulations accurately reflect industry expectations.
+CCA has pledge, along with our affiliate organizations, to implement livestock traceability in a cost effective and efficient manner without inhibiting commerce.
+CCA is a member of the Regulatory Implementation Committee led by CFIA and had been actively working with CFIA to ensure regulations adhere to the industry supported Cattle Implementation Plan (CIP) and to ensure definitions within the regulations accurately reflect industry expectations.

 Proper animal care and welfare is paramount in the beef industry and producers are continually improving their practices and updating standards to ensure the best life possible for their livestock.
 Outcomes for transported cattle are very positive.
 Research conducted by Agriculture and Agri-Food Canada has found that 99.95 per cent of cattle on long hauls over four hours and 99.98 per cent of cattle on short hauls less than four hours reach their destination in good condition.
 Cattle producers want to ensure that any amended regulations do not inadvertently move this number farther away from 100 per cent.